SixxCodes/SixxCodes/README.md

 * I started learning programming when I was 16!
 * My dream is to be a software engineer/developer in the future.
 * I also want to make my own indie games! :>
-* I began with HTML, CSS, and JavaScript.
+* I began with C#, HTML, CSS, and JavaScript.
 * Later, I learned Java in my first year of school.
 * In my second year, I started learning Python and SQL!
 * Now, I'm still on my 2nd Year and I'm also learning GDscript and Dart and Flutter.